 If your tiny home needs repairs, those costs are likely to be much less expensive due to the smaller size.
-You won't need as much material to make the repairs.
+You won’t need as much material to make the repairs.
 If you hire a contractor to do the work, he can finish the job quickly, reducing the amount you spend on labor.
-Even if your entire roof needs replaced, for example, the surface area is so much smaller that you save money on the materials and labor costs.
+Even if your entire roof needs replaced, for example, the surface area is so much smaller, that you save money on the materials and labor costs.

 Live in an Eco-Friendly Home

 The environmental advantages of tiny homes appeal to many people who join the movement.
 A smaller home makes it easier to reduce your carbon footprint and minimize your impact on the environment.
 The idea of a tiny home is to have just the amount of space you need.
 Traditional homes have lots of wasted space, unlike tiny homes, where every space has a purpose.
-This concept of only having what you need supports the sustainable lifestyle.
+This concept of only having what you need supports a sustainable lifestyle.

 Tiny homes require a much smaller amount of materials than a traditional home.
 This reduces the amount of natural resources used for the structure.
 The smaller space may also make it possible to use reclaimed or secondhand materials, further reducing the impact on the environment.

 Steel construction naturally lends itself to a green lifestyle, since steel is the most recycled material.
-Recycling doesn't affect the integrity of the steel, so you gain the benefits of recycling without sacrificing the stability of your home.
-Steel is also stronger than wood and better able to handle weather elements, mold, pests and fire.
+Recycling doesn’t affect the integrity of the steel, so you gain the benefits of recycling without sacrificing the stability of your home.
+Steel is also stronger than wood and better able to handle weather elements, mold, pests, and fire.
 Your home remains secure and needs less maintenance when you opt for steel.

 Building a tiny home requires much less energy and produces significantly less pollution than a traditional home.
 The smaller scale of the project allows for smaller equipment.
 The homes are often built in manufacturing facilities, minimizing disruption to natural areas.
 A shorter building process further minimizes the amount of energy consumed and pollution created.